-Here is a list of some other articles and videos that will help you get started with the basics (correct form etc.):
+Here is a list of some other articles and videos that will help you get started.

 - Beginning Archery 101 and Beginning Archery 102 by John Dudley – these videos are a great starting point to teach you correct form for shooting a compound bow as well as introducing you to some of the important techniques and terminology in archery.

 - ‘Proper form for shooting a bow’ by Steve Flores – this article teaches the basics of good archery form (with tips for when you’re out in the field).
 The website also has some other great articles to help you get started.